Trilofo, Thessaloniki

 Trilofo (Τρίλοφο) is a village and a community of the Thermi municipality.
 Before the 2011 local government reform it was part of the municipality of Mikra, of which it was a municipal district.
-The 2011 census recorded 7,227 inhabitants in the village and 7,405 inhabitants in the community of Trilofo.
+The 2021 census recorded 6,727 inhabitants in the community of Trilofo.
 The community of Trilofo covers an area of 34.875 km2.

 Administrative division

-The community of Trilofo consists of two separate settlements:
+The community of Trilofo consists of two separate settlements (2021 populations):